jhn9724/Java_Hotel_Reservation_Application/README.md

 3. Services - communicates with reources and each other to build business logic necessary to provide feedback to the UI.
 4. Data Models - used to represent the domain.

-This application was created for Cognizant's Skills Accelator program.
+This application was created for Cognizant's Skills Accelerator program.